michaelkokkat/programming-for-engineers/FP_README.md

 We have included all the necessary libraries in this folder, but the Leap Motion Sensor's Desktop Setup will have to be installed separately.
 The Setup can be found [here](https://www.leapmotion.com/setup/desktop/linux/)

+Once you have installed the setup, connect the Leap Motion Sensor to your computer using the USB cable provided.

+Now open a Terminal window and run "sudo leapd --run" in order to start the Leap Motion daemon and turn on the sensor.

+This terminal *must* remain open and running while you use the sensor.

 documentation
 instructions
 problems